FedML-AI/FedML/fedml_mobile/android/README.md

 # OnDeviceTraining

-This is the src of the android project we used to measure the on-device training time of pre-defined DNN.
+This is the source of the android project used to the mobile on-device training of shallow neural networks and conventional ML models such as LR and SVM.

 Note that this project is developed based on the [DL4JIrisClassifierDemo](https://github.com/eclipse/deeplearning4j-examples/tree/master/android/DL4JIrisClassifierDemo), you may need to refer to [http://deeplearning4j.org/](http://deeplearning4j.org/) for more information.